-As shown in Figure 2.3, "High-level View of a Consumer", a consumer built with Artix ESB has the following pieces:
+As shown in Figure 5, a consumer built with Artix ESB has the following pieces:

-- · the consumer implementation
+- the consumer implementation

 - a service proxy

-- · a binding
+- a binding

 - a transport

 In addition, a consumer endpoint can have any number of request-level and message-level interceptors that provide added functionality to the endpoint.
 These interceptors, which are independent of the WSDL document defining the service's interface, have access to requests after the service proxy.
 They also have access to the response before the service proxy.
 They can be used to perform functions such as encryption, validation, or header processing.